Last Updated: August 2020; Published: December 2013

 - Romantic, family or financial relationships between (a) GiveWell Board members and (b) GiveWell staff.

-- Social relationships between (a) GiveWell Board members and (b) GiveWell's Executive Director that pre-dated GiveWell-based relationships between same.
-(For example, people who were friends with GiveWell's Executive Director prior to joining GiveWell's Board.)
+- Social relationships between (a) GiveWell Board members and (b) GiveWell's Chief Executive Officer that pre-dated GiveWell-based relationships between same.
+(For example, people who were friends with GiveWell's Chief Executive Officer prior to joining GiveWell's Board.)

 - Other relationships we feel are worth disclosing.

 As of the most recent update of this page, these relationships consisted of the following:

 - Evidence Action.
 Evidence Action is the parent organization of two GiveWell-recommended charities and is a GiveWell Incubation Grant recipient.
 Michael Eddy, who is a GiveWell staff member, rented an apartment from Evidence Action board member Christina Riechers from June 2019 through May 2020.

 - One for the World.
 We recommended a grant to support One for the World in August 2018.
 In April 2019, Stephanie Stojanovic joined GiveWell as a Major Gifts Officer.
 Stephanie was involved in organizing One for the World events; her husband, Steve Hind, was Chair of One for the World's Advisory Board and Executive Committee at the time we made the grant.

 - Instiglio.
 We recommended a grant from the Effective Altruism Global Health and Development Fund to support Instiglio in April 2019.
 Michael Eddy, who co-founded Instiglio, joined GiveWell as a Senior Advisor in June 2019.

 - IDinsight.
 We hired Dr. Neil Buddy Shah, IDinsight’s Founding Partner and CEO, as GiveWell’s Managing Director in late 2019.
 He joined GiveWell in July 2020.